fredeerock/vm-kube/README.md

 # Kubernetes in CentOS 7.5 on VirtualBox
+A workflow for setting up a simple Kubernetes cluster using 3 VMs, a master and 2 workers.

+## Setup

 The first section assumes you have VirtualBox installed and CentOS 7.5 Minimal images on hand.

 1. Create Host Only Adapter (IP: 192.168.56.1/24 & No DHCP)